A Diffusion Approximation Theory of Momentum SGD in Nonconvex Optimization: Analyzing Local Dynamics by SDE

-where $\alpha_{i,j}=\sqrt{\EE[(Y^{(i)})^2 (Y^{(j)})^2]}<\infty$ by Assumption \ref{Ass1}. \end{theorem} Note that our analysis is very different from that in \cite{chen2017online} because of the failure of IPA due to the similar blow-up issue.
+where $\{W_t\}$ is a Wiener process with covariance matrix $\Sigma =\EE[\nabla f(x^*,\xi)\nabla f(x^*,\xi)^\top].$ \end{theorem}} Note that our analysis is very different from that in \cite{chen2017online} because of the failure of IPA due to the similar blow-up issue.
 We remark that our technique mainly relies on Theorem \ref{thm8_1} (in Appendix \ref{summary}) from \cite{kushner2003stochastic}.
-Since the proof is much more sophisticated and involved than IPA, we only introduce the key technique, Fixed-State-Chain, in a high level.
+Since the proof is much more sophisticated and involved than IPA, we introduce the key technique, Fixed-State-Chain, in a high level.

-\begin{proof}[{\bf Proof Sketch}] Note that the algorithm can be rewritten as
+\begin{proof}[Proof Sketch.]
+Note that the algorithm can be rewritten as

 Here, for a vector $x\in \RR^d$ and an integer $i\leq d$, $x^{(i)}$ represents the $i$-th dimension of $x$.
 We define